Plethysm Products, Element and Plus Constructions: Decorations

 \section{Decorations}

-The element construction can be repeated a bimodule version for both level 2 and level 3 structures.
-To distinguish this second level it will be called a decoration.
+The element construction can be repeated for both level 2 and level 3 structures.
+To distinguish this second application of the element construction, it will be called a decoration.
 This is in keeping with the terminology of \cite{decorated}.
 We will then establish a compatibility between this notion of a decoration and the chi-construction.